LinwoodDev/dart_pkgs/packages/lw_file_system/README.md

 * Fake file system on web
 * One api for all platforms
 * File system operations
+* Ready to use serialization and deserialization of storage settings
 * Key File System for a key based access to files without directories
 * Typed file system with TypedFileSystem and TypedKeyFileSystem